oberocks/obebs4/README.md

 ## About

 The OBE:BS4 Design System is meant to nudge web projects, web teams, and even entire web organizations towards making both strategic & design related decisions about their projects *exclusively within* the contexts of the browsers.
-This approach has tremendous value, especially when seeking a high-caliber device agnostic web user experience.
+This approach has tremendous value, especially when seeking a high-caliber device agnostic web user experiences.

-OBE:BS4 doesn't assume designers are incapable of learning how to hack a little markup or copy/paste some HTML snippets.
-Thus the OBE:BS4 design system arms designers with both visual and markup examples of anything/everything a designer might need to solve a web-based design problem.
+OBE:BS4 doesn't assume designers are incapable of learning how to hack a little markup or throw some HTML snippets.
+Instead, the OBE:BS4 design system arms designers with both visual and markup examples of anything/everything a designer might need to solve a web-based design problem.

 > *"OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and each limitation for the client-facing side of the project at all times."* - Matt McT

 Accomplishing this was done through a surprisingly simple operational tweak.
 The secret was creating a system where the front-end specialists are expected to provide the design specialists with a complete reference of all available design options provided by both the browsers and any libraries/frameworks.

 Here's the catch though, all of this needs to happen **_before_** any design work begins!!!
-Much like a CSS reset technique sets the stage for a web page, designers deserve to "see" what stage elements are available... also across browsers.
-The only way to do that... is to make a site that does just that!
-Enter OBE:BS4 ;)
+Designers need to "see" what stage elements are available for use in designs... also across browsers.
+The only way to do that though... would be to make a customizable website that displays... everything!?

+Enter OBE:BS4! ;)

 Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an unheard of opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.
-This allows engineers to do what they do best, and engineer solutions the "right" way from the get-go, and to illuminate the design process through transparency of the tech stack.
+This allows engineers to create amazingly DRY templates/scripts, and to engineer solutions the "right" way from the get-go.

 > *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping can reach upon embracing the OBE:BS4 process.
 It becomes clear after using the system for the first time, that somehow we've all been doing this web stuff in the wrong order all these years!
 SMH!"* - Matt McT